127chetan/kubernetes-docs/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

 In this tutorial, we will walk through a real world example of how to configure Redis using a ConfigMap.
 See [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) for more information about ConfigMaps.
 ---
 ## {{% heading "What you'll learn" %}}

 In this tutorial, you’ll learn how to do the following tasks:

-* Create a ConfigMap with Redis configuration values
+* Create a ConfigMap with Redis configuration values.
-* Create a Redis Pod that mounts and uses the created ConfigMap
+* Create a Redis Pod that mounts and uses the created ConfigMap.
-* Verify that the configuration was correctly applied.
+* Verify that the configuration is correctly applied.
+---

-## {{% heading "prerequisites" %}}
+## {{% heading "Requirements" %}}

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}